-MGE selects suppliers on the basis of quality, delivery, cost and customer service, among other factors.
-Small businesses and minority-, women-, veteran- and LGBTQ+ owned businesses with limited experience or financial capability are encouraged to participate in the supply process.
+MGE selects suppliers on the basis of quality, delivery, cost and customer service.
+Small businesses and businesses with limited experience or financial capability are encouraged to participate in the supply process.
+MGE selects suppliers who can produce high-quality products and services for the company and its customers.